tofuutils/tenv/README.md

   <a>
     <img src="assets/logo.png" alt="Logo" width="200" height="200">
   </a>
 <h3 align="center">tenv</h3>
   <p align="center">
     Terraform and OpenTofu version manager, written in Go.
     <br />
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Report Bug</a>
+    <a href="https://github.com/tofuutils/tenv/issues/new?assignees=&labels=issue%3A+bug&projects=&template=bug_report.md&title=">Report Bug</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues">Request Feature</a>
+    <a href="https://github.com/tofuutils/tenv/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=">Request Feature</a>
   </p>
 </div>

 ## About The Project

-Welcome to tenv, a versatile version manager for [OpenTofu](https://opentofu.org) and [Terraform](https://www.terraform.io/), written in Go.
-Our tool simplifies the complexity of handling different versions of these powerful tools, ensuring developers and DevOps professionals can focus on what matters most - building and deploying efficiently. tenv is inspired by [tofuenv](https://github.com/tofuutils/tofuenv) and tfenv.
+Welcome to **tenv**, a versatile version manager for [OpenTofu](https://opentofu.org) and [Terraform](https://www.terraform.io/), written in Go.
+Our tool simplifies the complexity of handling different versions of these powerful tools, ensuring developers and DevOps professionals can focus on what matters most - building and deploying efficiently.

+**tenv** is a successor of [tofuenv](https://github.com/tofuutils/tofuenv) and [tfenv](https://github.com/tfutils/tfenv).

 ### Key Features

-- Versatile Version Management: Easily switch between different versions of Terraform and OpenTofu.
+- Versatile version management: Easily switch between different versions of Terraform and OpenTofu.
 - [Semver 2.0.0](https://semver.org/) Compatibility: Utilizes [go-version](https://github.com/hashicorp/go-version) for semantic versioning and use the [HCL](https://github.com/hashicorp/hcl) parser to extract required version constraint from OpenTofu/Terraform files.
-- Signature Verification: Supports [cosign](https://github.com/sigstore/cosign) (if present on your machine) and PGP (via [gopenpgp](https://github.com/ProtonMail/gopenpgp)) for verifying OpenTofu signatures.
+- Signature verification: Supports [cosign](https://github.com/sigstore/cosign) (if present on your machine) and PGP (via [gopenpgp](https://github.com/ProtonMail/gopenpgp)) for verifying OpenTofu signatures.
 However, unstable OpenTofu versions are signed only with cosign (in this case, if cosign is not found tenv will display a warning).
-- Intuitive Installation: Simple installation process with Homebrew and manual options.
+- Intuitive installation: Simple installation process with Homebrew and manual options.

-## Table of Contents
+## Table of Contents (TODO)
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>